ankaAR/bestiario5e/_creatures/neogi-master.md

 ***Mental Fortitude.*** The neogi has advantage on saving throws against being charmed or frightened, and magic can't put the neogi to sleep.

-***Spellcasting.*** The neogi is a 7th-level spellcaster.
+***Lanzamiento de conjuros.*** The neogi is a 7th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:

 Cantrips (at will): eldritch blast (range 300 ft., +4 bonus to each damage roll), guidance, mage hand, minor illusion, prestidigitation, vicious mockery